meribold/meribold.org/_projects/snapscore.md

 </div>

 SnapScore is an Android app that automates scoring of the board game [*Take It Easy*][] using computer vision.
-The user takes a photo of their game board and the app will display the score.
+The user takes a photo of their game board, and the app displays the score.

 You can find the app on [Google Play][].
 The source code is available on [GitHub][].